fhempy/fhempy/FHEM/bindings/python/fhempy/lib/tuya/README.md

  - CLIENT_SECRET: From tuya developer portal
  - DEVICE_ID: From SmartLife app, doesn't matter which device, we just need one to retrieve the proper uid from it

+### Individual Device
-If a device couldn't be setup properly, you can define it on your own
+If a device couldn't be setup properly or you know your local keys and don't need setup, you can define it on your own
 ```
-define wifi_plug PythonModule tuya TYPE DEVICE_ID IP LOCAL_KEY [VERSION=3.3]
+define wifi_plug PythonModule tuya TYPE DEVICE_ID IP LOCAL_KEY VERSION
 ```
  - TYPE: OutletDevice,CoverDevice,BulbDevice,Device
  - DEVICE_ID: Take that one from the tuya_system device you created
  - IP: Check for the IP in your tuya_system device or on your router
  - LOCAL_KEY: Take that one from the tuya_system device you created
- - VERSION: Take that one from the tuya_system device you created
+ - VERSION: Take that one from the tuya_system device you created (default 3.3)